infoprol/blale-auth/README.md

     mvn clean install -DskipITs

+## so...
+the below instructions don't seem to work with community edition, and i don't think there's any claim in neo4j's docs that it would.

+specifically, `dbms.security.auth_provider` is not recognized as a config option (or so i divine from the logs).

+also, the below seems to imply there's a less simple interface than the `AuthPlugin`, so maybe that's something...

+however, the plugin loads, and doesn't seem to break normal auth (i can log into the browser just fine).

+...

 ## Install plugins in Neo4j
 Copy the output jar file into the plugins folder of Neo4j Enterprise Edition 3.1 or later: